Channext/channext-rabbitmq/README.md

 5. **Lumen only:** move `vendor/channext/channext-rabbitmq/src/config/rabbitmq.php` to `/config` and then move `vendor/channext/channext-rabbitmq/src/routes/topics.php` to `/routes`
 6. **Lumen only:** add the following line under the Config Files in the bootstrap/app.php file:<br>
 `$app->configure('rabbitmq');`
-7. Add the correct RabbitMQ credentials to your .env file (see config/rabbitmq.php for the available variables)
+7. Add the correct RabbitMQ credentials to your .env file (see config/rabbitmq.php for the available variables.
+Also be sure to use different queue names for different services, otherwise only one service will act on the event other ones will miss it.)
 8. **Laravel only:** Run `php artisan config:cache`
 9. Run `php artisan cache:clear`
 10. Run `php artisan migrate`